 Provision of accommodation - We stipulate that any accommodation provided to workers in our supply chains is safe and secure and that rent is managed fairly and not to the advantage of the landlord or the employer.

-Other risk based factors may be used where appropriate.
+Other risk based factors and historical knowledge may be used where appropriate.